buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **second time** you take this Feat, requirement Weapon Proficiency 5, even if the trap does not allow a Saving Throw, your natural inclination to avoid damage grants you a Reflex Saving Throw to halve the damage.

-You can also use this Feat, using a Reaction, to avoid Sneak Attack (Reflex Saving Throw higher than opponent's Attack Roll).
+You can also use this Feat, using a Reaction, to avoid Sneak Attack (Reflex Saving Throw higher than opponent' \*\*s Attack Roll).

 ## Truly Evil Person